Experimental review on the chiral magnetic effect in relativistic heavy ion collisions: Experimental results and discussion

 More recently, the ESE method has been applied by the STAR Collaboration~\cite{Xu:2023wcy,Li:QM2023}, dividing the TPC acceptance ($|\eta|<1$) into three sub-events, with the midrapidity sub-event used for $q_2$ calculation and the other two, side sub-events used for POIs.
 The method is also applied differentially to various POI pair $\minv$ windows.
 The CME-sensitive intercept extracted from this analysis is mostly consistent with zero.
 Because of the limited STAR TPC acceptance, the ESE analysis is challenging.
 Future extension would be to utilize STAR's forward capability such as the event-plane detector (EPD)~\cite{Adams:2019fpo,STAR:2022ahj}.

+We note in passing that a large $\eta$ gap between POIs and the region determining $q_2$ is useful to mitigate nonflow effects, but it may reduce the power of selecting dynamical fluctuations of $v_2$ because of possible longitudinal flow decorrelations.
+The effects of such decorrelations are, however, expected to be small~\cite{Yan:2023ugh,STAR:2025vmb}.

-It is worthwhile to note that all ESE analyses assumed that the effects of nonflow and RP-independent three-particle correlation backgrounds are negligible.
+It is noteworthy that all ESE analyses assumed that the effects of nonflow and RP-independent three-particle correlation backgrounds are negligible.
 These effects will have to be accounted for in future high-statistics measurements.

 One shortcoming of the ESE method is the extrapolation to zero $v_2$, which causes large uncertainties, because of the limited range of dynamical fluctuations of $v_2$.
 It is attempting to exploit statistical fluctuations of $v_2$ by using the same POIs as a means to select events.
 Such an attempt was first reported by the STAR Collaboration in Ref.~\cite{STAR:2013zgu}.
-Figure~\ref{fig:STAR_ESS} presents an example of such an analysis.
+Figure~\ref{fig:STAR_ESS} left panel presents an example of such an analysis.
 Unfortunately, such an analysis does not fully eliminate the flow-induced background because the average $v_2$'s of background contributing sources are no longer proportional to the statistically fluctuating $v_2$ of the POIs used in the analysis~\cite{Wang:2016iov}.
 The latest attempt in this ESS approach is to use the $q_2$ of pairs of POIs for the event-shape selection.
-Example results from such an attempt is shown in Fig.~\ref{fig:STAR_ESS}~\cite{Xu:2023wcy,STAR:2025uxv}.
+Example results from such an attempt is shown in the right panel of Fig.~\ref{fig:STAR_ESS}~\cite{Xu:2023wcy,STAR:2025uxv}.
 The pair $q_2$ and $v_2$, although directly containing those from the background contributing sources, are dominated by single-particle level contributions from POIs and contains a self-correlation between pairs sharing a common POI~\cite{Li:2024pue,Li:2024gdz}.
 Because the POI pair $q_2$ is still selecting on the statistical fluctuations of $v_2$, it is challenging, if not at all impossible, to determine how much background remains in the intercept~\cite{Xu:2023elq,Li:2024gdz}.
-Further quantitative studies and modeling will be required.
+Experimental results using ESS are therefore not robust without further quantitative studies and modeling.